 The commands '/' and ';' may be used to obtain information about those monsters who are displayed on the screen.
-The command 'C' allows you to assign a name to a monster, which may be useful to help distinguish one from another when multiple monsters are present.
+The command "#name", or its synonym 'C', allows you to assign a name to a monster, which may be useful to help distinguish one from another when multiple monsters are present.
 Assigning a name which is just a space will remove any prior name.